 12. Alvarez & Marsal: Data-First Trust Building

-Industry: Performance improvement and restructuring consulting
+Site: alvarezandmarsal.com Industry: Performance improvement and restructuring consulting

 Alvarez & Marsal's site leads with metrics and outcomes rather than service descriptions.
 The "why A&M" sections use specific numbers from engagements: percentage improvements, transaction values, timeline compressions.
-This specificity works as a trust signal more effectively than generic claims ever could.
+This specificity works as a trust signal more reliably than generic claims ever could.

 Like FTI, the audience needs information fast and the credibility bar is high.
 A&M handles this by making case study content prominent and easy to filter by situation type.